GeorgeCrisan/math-trigo/README.md

 - the code is commented and the main logic is short
 - There are two entries, index.html for the first part of the tutorial and full-circle.html for the second part. index.js is for the first part and index-circle.js use for second part, both files sharing the same helpers (helpers.js file)
-- Circle implementation has an input that allows you to type numeric values for Theta
+- Circle implementation has an input that allows you to type numeric values for Theta (for the sake of precision)

 The project is using prepros which is free https://prepros.io/ \
 Prepros is used for bundling, minifying, transforming scss and js and for live reload.